Cray-HPE/docs-csm/install/deploy_final_ncn.md

 1. <a name="csi-handoff-bss-metadata"></a>Upload the `data.json` file to BSS, our Kubernetes `cloud-init` DataSource.

-    __If you have made any changes__ to this file (for example, as a result of any customizations or workarounds), use the path to that file instead.
+    **If any changes have been made** to this file (for example, as a result of any customizations or workarounds), use the path to that file instead.
 This step will prompt for the root password of the NCNs.

     ```bash
     pit# csi handoff bss-metadata --data-file /var/www/ephemeral/configs/data.json || echo "ERROR: csi handoff bss-metadata failed"